 ש Letter: Shin.
 Stands for Sham (there)

-Click this (DreidelGame2013) for a printable “How to Read a Dreidel” sheet, explaining the names of letters, what they stand for and how to play the game.
+Print my “How to Read a Dreidel” sheet, which shows the names of letters, what they stand for and how to play the game.

 The letters go in order from right to left on a dreidel.
 Which means, if you want to be strictly correct, a gimmel will never be next to a shin, and a nun will never be next to a hey.
 You’d be surprised how many picture books show dreidels with letters out of order.